Photo by Joe Paul Cyriac

-Tushar is currently based in Bengaluru where he is faculty at the Drama School Mumbai, co-creating a performative audio-visual experience titled: 'A Zoom Call Re: Birds' with the Indian Ensemble, teaches 7th and 8th-grade students about climate change with the Paani Foundation, and continues to develop his solo show.
+Tushar is currently based in Bengaluru where he is a visiting faculty at the Drama School Mumbai, a facilitator with the Paani Foundation's Paani Eco Program where he teaches 7th and 8th-grade students about climate change, and continues to develop his solo show.

 At any given moment, I am struck by the overwhelming knowledge that I know nothing.
 From this place of not knowing arises a physical impetus to search (“with love”*), to quest!